Fractional CFO vs Interim CFO: Key Differences & When to Hire

 While less of a concern for temporary assignments, beware of candidates who routinely spent only a year or two in full-time roles.

 The exception would be someone like our interim CFO veteran, who spent years in full-time roles before shifting exclusively to short-term stints.
-Candidates like him understand how to make the most out of a three- to six-month opportunity.
+Candidates like him understand how to make the most of a three- to six-month opportunity.

-“I think it’s very valuable to have someone who knows all the things that need to get done,” he says.
+“I think it’s very valuable to have someone who knows all the things that need to get done,” Eagan says.
 “Getting everything set up, and then making sure that the management team and the private equity owners have a good open line of communication, and aren’t afraid of one another.
 I think an interim CFO is in the perfect spot to facilitate that communication.”

 Employment Gaps